alisoncyli/alisoncyli/README.md

 - I can do: Python, R and Markdown

-- Major: Finance and statistics
+- Major in: Finance and statistics

-- Hobby: Reading Books/LPL/Kpop/R&B
+- Hobbies: Reading Books/LPL/Kpop/R&B

 Nice to meet you!